1. As used in this section, unless the context otherwise requires:

 a.
 “Participant” means a person whose driver‘s license or operating privilege has been revoked for a violation of section 321J.2A.

 b.
-“Program” means a substance abuse awareness program provided under a contract entered into between the provider and the Iowa department of public health under chapter 125.
+“Program” means a substance use disorder awareness program provided under a contract entered into between the provider and the department of health and human services under chapter 125.

 c.
 “Program coordinator” means a person assigned the duty to coordinate a participant‘s activities in a program by the program provider.